publiccodenet/about/activities/live-streaming/index.md

 4. For the Foundation, the format is a conversation between two persons from the foundation.
 This can be theoretical, about ideas and principles or about news.
 5. Language: English
 6. Have one or a few recurrent questions we ask every guest.
 That builds familiarity of the show and can also reveal aspects / differences between codebases.
 7. Timing: minimum 20 minute livestream during business hours - start 2pm UTC.
-Promise that the podcast will be live by lose of business the next day.
+Promise that the podcast will be live by close of business the next day.
 Aim to hold this on Tuesdays.

 ### Guest selection criteria